BodenmillerGroup/HR_IMC/README.md

 ## Data availability
 Provided scripts are based on high-resolution imaging mass cytometry (HR-IMC) data available at Zenodo (https://doi.org/10.5281/zenodo.17077712).

+## Alternative resolutions
+In this code, we only provide deconvolution strategies for 333 and 500 nm step sizes.
+In order to tailor the worflow to alternative resolutions, the laser scanning patterns need to be modelled in a vector-based graphics system or calculated in an computational grid-based simulation with a 2D circular kernal.
+Intersectional areas can be calculated and weighted PSFs formulated accordingly.

 ## License information